Sally A.M. Hogenboom

 United Kingdom Sailing Academy, Cowes, The United Kingdom

-Full-time employement during the 2013 watersports season (April - November).
-Responsible for teaching and supervising watersport related activities such as sailing, kayakking, SUP'ing, raft-building, team-building, and pool supervision.
-UKSA provides services to children from a wide variety of backgrounds, including children who were mentally and/or physically disabled.
+Full-time employment during the 2013 watersports season (April -November).
+Responsible for teaching and supervising watersport related activities such as sailing, kayaking, SUP'ing, raft-building, team-building, and pool supervision. *UKSA* provides services to children from a wide variety of backgrounds, including children who were mentally and/or physically disabled.

 • Childcare